 - Place a fine mesh strainer over a bowl and strain the turmeric puree.
 OR You can also use a cheese cloth.
 Using a wooden spoon, extract the liquid to the bowl.
 You will see a lot of smooth turmeric makes through the strainer.
 Use the leftovers in the strainer in your curry, soups, smoothies etc.

-- To make the turmeric shots, pour 1½ tablespoons slightly hot water to shot glasses and stir in 2 tablespoons of the liquid turmeric.
+- To make the turmeric shots, pour 1½ tablespoons slightly hot water to each shot glass and stir in 2 tablespoons of the liquid turmeric.

 - Mix well and make sure it is luke warm.
 If it is cold, you may add little more hot water.
 Stir in honey until well combined.
 Consume turmeric shot immediately.